chef/chef/DOC_CHANGES.md

 Chef will then execute the Homebrew command as that user.
 The `homebrew_user` attribute can only be provided to the `homebrew_package` resource, not the `package` resource.

+### Removed dependencies on the json gem, replaced with ffi-yajl
+We should no longer require the 'json' gem for any JSON parsing, and should instead be using the Chef::JSONCompat library everywhere.
+Consumers should not see any changes, unless they relied on the transitive 'json' gem dependency.
+In this case, they should upgrade their code to take advantage of the Chef::JSONCompat library instead.